Aljgutier/react_firebase/README.md

 ![Reset Password Page](./images/reset_password_page.png)

-The Reset Password page collects the users email.
-Firebase will send an email to the user allowing them to change their password.
+The Reset Password page collects the users email, given a user exists with the corresponding email, Firebase will send an email allowing them to change their password.

 ```JS
 // pages/resetPassword.tsx